 - Ear infections – can be caused by ear mites, excessive hair growth inside the ear, yeast, foreign bodies and/or moisture

-What Kinds of Allergies Can Pets Have?
+What Kinds of Allergies Can Dogs and Cats Have?

 Like people, pets can become allergic to all kinds of things, including:

-- Food ingredients like beef, pork, chicken, fish, dairy, corn, wheat and even eggs
+- Food ingredients like beef, pork, chicken, fish, dairy, corn, wheat, and even eggs

 - Dust mites

-Food allergies, seasonal allergies and flea allergic dermatitis are quite common and, while they may be irritating (for you and your pet), they can be controlled and managed with the right treatment.
+Food allergies, seasonal allergies, and flea allergic dermatitis are quite common and, while they may be irritating (for you and your pet), they can be controlled and managed with the right treatment.

 How We Can Help